manolingam/honest_media/README.md

 Validators can validate an article from the list of Articles waiting to be approved:
 ![alt text](img/allApproval.png "All Articles waiting to be approved")

-Validators can rule an article from the list of Articles waiting to be ruled:
+Validators can rule on challenges that are awaiting ruling:
 ![alt text](img/ruleArticles.png "All Articles waiting to be ruled")

 ## Resources